H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 }
 ```

--   Generally creating a component for a piece of functionality is usually a good thing, however when elements in the component have a lot of attributes (autofocus, autocomplete, disabled, ...) like buttons or text inputs, we would need to create input properties for all of them on that new component.
+-   Generally creating a component for a piece of functionality is a good thing, however when elements in the component have a lot of attributes (autofocus, autocomplete, disabled, ...) like buttons or text inputs, we would need to create input properties for all of them on that new component.
 In this case it might be better to not make for example a pair-of-buttons component.

 ## Services